Is Starlink the Best Satellite Internet Option? Everything to Know About Starlink

 Satellite Internet 101

-Wired connections such as DSL, cable, and fiber-optic rely on a physical line buried underground between you and your internet service provider’s infrastructure.
-It’s the opposite for satellite internet.
+Wired connections such as DSL, cable and fiber optic rely on a physical line buried underground between you and your internet service provider’s infrastructure.
+Satellite internet is the opposite.
 Instead, users rely on satellite dishes to bounce data from their provider and back.

 That generally means satellite internet can’t reach the high speeds offered by wired connection types.
-Most satellite internet providers advertise download speeds between 50 Mbps and 100 Mbps, but the FCC reported that users achieve those speeds only 20 percent of the time.
+Most satellite internet providers advertise download speeds between 50 Mbps and 100 Mbps, and in a recent FCC report, the organization found that most satellite providers achieved advertised speeds during peak hours.

-None of that presents satellite internet as an attractive option, but it’s sometimes the only viable option for rural residents.
+While it’s not the best type of internet on the market, satellite internet is sometimes the only viable option for rural residents.
 That’s why Starlink has set out to make satellite internet a feasible, competitive option even when pitted against wired connection types.

 Starlink’s Promise